 Circular and regenerative models of urban development, waste management, and food production have already been successfully adopted in cities and corporations around the globe.
 These profitable models demonstrate how a life-cycle and systems-view can reduce resource extraction, while also restoring environmental assets.

-Join Josh Margul, Jennifer McDonnell, Clare Miflin, Michael Offerman, Zara Fina Stasi, and our Forefront Fellows for an evening exploring the future of urban systems.
-Drawing upon local and global case studies, they will discuss approaches to and co-benefits of applying circular models to New York City’s energy, waste, and water systems.
+Josh Margul, Jennifer McDonnell, Clare Miflin, Michael Offerman, Zara Fina Stasi, and our Forefront Fellows hosted an evening exploring the future of urban systems.
+Drawing upon local and global case studies, they discussed approaches to and co-benefits of applying circular models to New York City’s energy, waste, and water systems.

 Guest Policy ↓